Schiff calls Trump 'vindictive' and says Trump's tweet was intended to intimidate - Local News 8

 Lead House impeachment manager Rep. Adam Schiff on Sunday called President Donald Trump “wrathful and vindictive,” adding that he thought a morning tweet by the President was intended to intimidate him.

+Oklahoma Republican Sen. James Lankford criticized Schiff for quoting the report, telling CNN’s Jake Tapper on “State of the Union” that he and other senators were offended by it.

+“The offensive part is there is he was saying that the President had communicated to us that our heads will be on a pike if we oppose him, and all of us looked at each other and we have heard no such comment from the President,” Lankford said.

-Schiff said Sunday that he was making an argument that it is going to be very difficult for senators to stand up to Trump.
+Schiff told Todd that he was making an argument that it is going to be very difficult for senators to stand up to Trump.

 “And I think I have to be very candid about this … I made the argument that it’s going to require moral courage to stand up to this President,” he said.
 “And this is a wrathful and vindictive President.
 I don’t think there’s any doubt about it and if you think there is, look at the President’s tweets about me today, saying that I should pay a price.”

-Note: This story has been updated with comment from White House press secretary Stephanie Grisham.